adminnoaccess/CAS781_GAug/README.md

 #	different dataset.
 In here, we set n_epochs = 100 and learning_rate = 0.01.
 To run the
 #	code (you can type on the terminal $ python3 test_ep.py), you can get a graph of losses
 #	and average precision for preprocessing training (preprocessing_edge_probability.png).

+# For AugO
+# 2.train_GAugO.py
+#
+# Description: Simply, this code load the 'CORA' dataset (you can change the file name to load
+#	different dataset. we set the number of epochs to be 50, and for each epoch, the model (GCN_AugO.py)
+# will also train the node classification and the edge prediction networks within